 A group of scientists from Standford University published a study looking into physical activity in various countries.
-They managed to collect data from 717,000 people from 111 countries, then tried to connect the data about their physical activity with the occurrence of obesity in the given country.
+They managed to collect data from 717,000 people from 111 countries and then tried to connect the data about their physical activity with obesity in the given country.
 The results were published in the magazine Nature not long ago.

-In the end, smartphones helped the scientists.
+In the end, smartphones helped scientists.
 Most smartphones are equipped with accelerometers that can record movement automatically.
-The team used anonymized data from the users of the fitness app Argus, from the company Azumio.
+The team used anonymized data from the users of the fitness app Argus from the company Azumio.

 The first outcome of the study was to count how many steps the people from individual countries walk every day.
 The first place belongs to the inhabitants of Hong Kong.
 Czechs walk 5508 steps every day on average, and out of 46 countries, they reached 11th place.
 Last are the people from Indonesia, Saudi Arabia and Greece.

 Does this mean that, for example, the Indonesians are more obese than the Americans, who walk more on average?
-Of course not, because the problem with obesity is caused by many other factors.
+Of course not, because many other factors cause the problem with obesity.
 The scientists discovered a phenomenon they call “activity inequality”.

 It is a ratio between physically active people and those who aren’t active much.
 “This ratio is a strong indicator of the level of obesity in society,” the bioengineer, Scott Delp, says.

-In the table which compares the activity inequality in various countries, the Czech Republic ended up in fifth place.
+The Czech Republic ended up in fifth place in the table comparing the activity inequality in various countries.
 The last places belong to Saudi Arabia, Australia, Canada, Egypt and the United States.